stateoforegon-eis-css/Oregon-CIS-Assessments/IG1+ Artifact Collector.md

 ### Safeguard 5.4: Restrict Administrator Privileges to Dedicated Administrator Accounts

 **About:**
 Save Script as a .ps1 file, then execute from the same directory/folder where your Artifact Collector result files are saved.
-This Script will extract Active Directory Groups that are likely to contain or be configured with Administrative permissions and exports one files: [AgencyAcronym]-admin_groups_report.xlsx.
+This Script will extract Active Directory Groups that are likely to contain or be configured with Administrative permissions and exports one file: [AgencyAcronym]-admin_groups_report.xlsx.

 ```Powershell
 # Ensure ImportExcel module is installed